Houston Psychiatrist

 where stomach pain happens

-0 Comments
+2 Comments

 2/10/2021

-In this article, we’ll take a journey through why nervous stomachs happen, how your mind and body are connected, and what you can do to feel better.
+What is that twisting uncomfortable feeling in your gut?
+It's a nervous stomach.
+You’re not alone.
+Why do nervous stomachs happen, how are your mind and body connected, and what can you do to feel better?

 The Brain-Gut Connection

+Let’s start with a surprising truth.
+Your stomach has a "brain" of its own.
 It’s called the enteric nervous system, and it’s made up of over 100 million nerve cells lining your gastrointestinal tract.
 This “second brain” doesn’t do much thinking on its own.
-It does communicate constantly with your real brain through a pathway known as the gut-brain axis.
+It does communicate constantly with your actual brain through a pathway known as the gut-brain axis.

 What Does a Nervous Stomach Feel Like?

 Everyone experiences nervous stomach symptoms a bit differently.
 Some people describe it as having “butterflies.”
 Other people say it feels like nausea, bloating, or even cramping.
-Here's a list of common symptoms:

-• A fluttering or sinking feeling in the stomach
+• A fluttering/sinking feeling in the stomach

-• Bloating or gas
+• Bloating

-• Diarrhea or loose stools
+• Diarrhea

-• Indigestion or acid reflux
+• Indigestion

-• Stomach cramps or pain unrelated to meals
+• Stomach cramps

 Why Your Stomach Reacts to Stress